Fraudulent Transfer Case Law in Florida

 Husky International v.
 Ritz (U.S. 2016)

-The U.S. Supreme Court’s decision in Husky International Electronics, Inc. v.
-Ritz, 578 U.S. 356 (2016), expanded the reach of fraudulent transfer law into bankruptcy nondischargeability.
-The Court held that “actual fraud” under 11 U.S.C. § 523(a)(2)(A) encompasses fraudulent conveyance schemes, not just affirmative misrepresentations.
+The U.S. Supreme Court held in Husky International Electronics, Inc. v.
+Ritz, 578 U.S. 356 (2016), that “actual fraud” under 11 U.S.C. § 523(a)(2)(A) encompasses fraudulent conveyance schemes, not just affirmative misrepresentations.
+Before Husky, some courts required a creditor seeking nondischargeability to prove the debtor made a false statement and the creditor relied on it.
+The Supreme Court rejected that limitation.

-The practical consequence is severe.
-A debtor who engages in fraudulent conveyance and later files bankruptcy may find that the underlying debt survives the bankruptcy discharge.
-The transfers themselves become the evidence of fraud that prevents the fresh start bankruptcy is designed to provide.
+A debtor who siphons assets through fraudulent transfers to avoid paying a creditor has committed “actual fraud” even without making any direct misrepresentation.
+The practical consequence is that a debtor who engages in fraudulent conveyance and later files bankruptcy may find the underlying debt survives the discharge.
+The transfers themselves become the evidence of fraud that prevents the fresh start bankruptcy is supposed to provide.

 In re Rensin (Bankr.
 S.D.
 Fla.)

 The bankruptcy court’s decision in In re Rensin, 600 B.R.
-870, created a planning pathway that most practitioners overlook.
+870, created a planning pathway that is often overlooked.
 An offshore trust’s trustee used trust funds to purchase a Florida annuity for the debtor.
-The creditor argued this constituted a fraudulent conversion under § 222.30, which limits the exempt status of assets converted from non-exempt form.
+The creditor argued this constituted a fraudulent conversion under § 222.30, which limits the exempt status of assets converted from non-exempt form with fraudulent intent.

-The court held that the purchase was not a “conversion by the debtor” because the trustee, not the debtor, made the purchasing decision.
-Section 222.30 requires the debtor to be the person who converts non-exempt assets into exempt form with fraudulent intent.
+The court held that the purchase was not a “conversion by the debtor” because the trustee—not the debtor—made the purchasing decision.
+Section 222.30 requires the debtor to be the person who converts non-exempt assets into exempt form.
 When an independent trustee exercises discretionary authority to purchase an annuity, the debtor has not performed the conversion.

-The case matters for offshore trust planning.
 An offshore trustee who independently decides to purchase a Florida-exempt asset for a beneficiary may create exempt property that the beneficiary’s creditors cannot challenge under § 222.30.
 The key requirement is genuine independence.
 A trustee who acts at the debtor’s direction does not provide the same protection.

 Rosenberg v.
 U.S. Bank (Fla.
 2023)